 Common antiepileptic drugs include:

-- Valproate (valproic acid) : Effective in various types of seizures.
+- Valproate (valproic acid) : Effective in treating various types of seizures.

 - Levetiracetam : Has a broad spectrum of activity and is often preferred because of its favorable side effect profile.

-- Carbamazepine : Commonly used for focal seizures.
+- Carbamazepine : Frequently used for focal seizures.

-- Phenytoin : One of the oldest antiepileptic drugs, used primarily for focal seizures.
+- Phenytoin : One of the oldest antiepileptic drugs, mainly used for focal seizures.

-- Lamotrigine : Used for generalized and focal seizures and is also effective for bipolar disorder.
+- Lamotrigine : Used for generalized and focal seizures and is also effective in bipolar disorder.

-- Topiramate : Can be used for a variety of seizure types and for migraine prevention.
+- Topiramate : Can be used for a variety of seizure types and for migraine prophylaxis.

 Side effects